akshit20421/JSquestionsDSA/README.md

 This repository is meant to serve as a practice ground for improving your proficiency in data structures and algorithms using JavaScript.
 Each problem comes with a description and, where applicable, sample test cases.
-You are encouraged to attempt solving the problems on your own and then compare your solutions with the provided solutions
+You are encouraged to attempt solving the problems on your own and then compare your solutions with the provided solutions.

 ## Questions